ChingMaoJin/Cryptography/README.md

-# Cryptography
+# Cryptography - DES
-This repository shows my implementation of DES encryption and decryption without using python cryptographic library.
+This branch shows my implementation of DES encryption and decryption without using python cryptographic library.

 # Execution
 You must install python package and ensure that you are on the right directory before running the command below